Kraymer/mokapot/README.md

 # Contributing

 My use of percol is based on my daily tools hence differs from your needs.
-`mokapot` should be considered as the place where to store your custom percol one-liners rather than a one-size-fits-all utility.
+`pmu` should be considered as the place where to store your custom percol one-liners rather than a one-size-fits-all utility.

 You're encouraged to fork it, PR won't be merged unless they deal with a generic use case.